daveking63/Analysis-Sensors-Expo/README.md

 "Sensors Expo & Conference is the largest gathering of engineers and engineering professionals involved in sensors and sensing-related technologies.
 For over 30 years, more than 6,400 professionals gather from across the nation and 40+ countries to explore today's sensor technologies and find the solutions to tomorrow's sensing challenges."

 This year the conference took place in San Jose from June 26-28, 2018.
 A listing of the <a href ="https://sensorsexpoconference2018.sched.com/list/descriptions/">conference contents</a> provided details about the conference tracks, sessions, talks and speakers.
-This analysis focuses on these details.
+This analysis is broken into two parts.
 First, it examines the lexical content of the key ideas and topics being presented at this years conference.
-Second, it delves into the speakers - their titles, companies, and the key ideas they covered in their talks.
+This part of the analysis is basically completed, Second, it delves into the speakers - their titles, companies, and the key ideas they covered in their talks.
+This section is not quite underway (but will appear shortly).

 <h3>Datasets</h3>